-Sarah Wnenchak, E-RYT 200, Certified Bulletproof Coach, Founder of Truly Yoga
+Sarah Wnenchak Simkins, E-RYT 500, YACEP, Integrative Health Practitioner, Founder of Truly Yoga

 Sarah has been practicing yoga ever since discovering its physical and psychological benefits in 2007.
-She became a 200-hour certified teacher in 2012 after completing her teacher training with One Yoga.
+She originally became a certified teacher in 2012 after completing her 200hr teacher training with One Yoga and later completed a 300hr teacher training in 2021.
 Sarah teaches vinyasa style based yoga, which connects a dynamic flow of postures with breath.
 She has taught all levels of students and believes that yoga is a practice that can benefit everyone.
 While Sarah believes in having a dedicated yoga practice, she also wants her students to know that it is important to smile and have fun while on the mat.
 She thinks that it is one of the best ways to release stress and tension.
 Sarah's classes focus on developing awareness of one's body and mind, in order to express one's true self and live a balanced/ healthy life.

 Sarah developed Truly Yoga because she wanted to provide people with a peaceful atmosphere where they can tune back into themselves.
 She believes that it is important to challenge oneself, yet also find time to restore.
 Her hope is that each student's visit to Truly Yoga will ignite a personal sense of motivation even beyond the mat.